NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Unlike the monophasic pulse, biphasic waveform comes in various forms; each type of shape is proprietary and cannot be copied freely.
 This means the energy envelopes of manufacturers in the market are all different.
 For some waveform, the manufacturers only recommend a maximum of 200 joules while another can recommend energy as high as 360 joules.
 Since there is practically no limits to the type of biphasic defibrillation waveform shape a manufacturer could come up with, all manufacturers must justify the use of their proprietary output waveform in some reasonable ways, preferably in accordance with US FDA guide for safety and effectiveness, which calls for clinical research validations.

-The global shift to biphasic defibrillation technology was an unanticipated market disruption for NIHON KOHDEN
+The global shift to biphasic defibrillation technology was a market disruption nightmare for NIHON KOHDEN

-After more than four years, NIHON KOHDEN remained unable to offer biphasic defibrillators and the company had no choice but to look for a suitable partner with biphasic technology for the Japanese domestic market when the demand for biphasic AEDs emerged.
+After more than four years, NIHON KOHDEN remained unable to offer biphasic defibrillators and the company had no idea of how to make it happen except to look for a suitable partner with biphasic technology for the Japanese domestic market when the demand for biphasic AEDs emerged.
 A strategic OEM distribution agreement was announced in January 2002 that Nihon Kohden would market Cardiac Science's line of AEDs under Nihon Kohden's trade name.
 This arrangement was a big success and many AED-9200 and AED-9231 were sold in Japan as reflected in annual reports and presentations.

 NIHON KOHDEN CardioLife AED-9200 and AED-9231 were highlighted to have very good sales in FY2006 financial results presentation